 Why most companies usually don’t show specific regions under the Native American category

 Previously, most test results simply reported “Native American” as a percentage, and showed the entire North and South American continents to illustrate where this DNA came from.

 This lack of detail was very frustrating for people interested in DNA testing, even though it wasn’t necessarily even the “fault” of the companies for not being able to provide these detailed results.
 There is a scientific explanation.

-Explained simply, it is generally accepted that the entire population of North and South America was populated over the course of thousands of years by descendants of only one (or a few) small groups of people who migrated from Asia.
+Explained simply, it is generally accepted that the entire population of North and South America was populated over the course of thousands of years by descendants of only a few small groups of people who migrated from Asia.

-This migration occurred many thousands of years ago, but when climate conditions changed, the population in these continents became genetically isolated.
-There was almost no admixture (fancy word for mixing) with other populations like there was in many other parts of the world.
+This migration occurred perhaps about 30,000 years ago, but when climate conditions changed and the land connection to Asia became covered by water, the population in these continents became genetically isolated.
+There was very little admixture (fancy word for mixing) with other populations like there was in many other parts of the world.

-This genetic isolation meant that people with Native American descent often show more in common with each other genetically, even across broad geographic regions, than people usually would in those circumstances.
+This genetic isolation meant that people with Native American descent often show more genetic markers in common with each other, even across broad geographic regions, than people usually would.